-A little while ago, Lauren Batchelor, one of our longstanding marketing volunteers interviewed Manly Food Co-Op Founder – Keelah Lam, here’s what she had to say.
+A little while ago, Business Australia interviewed Manly Food Co-op Founder – Keelah Lam, here’s what she had to say.

 Can you tell us how your passion for the environment started?

-I grew up in an idyllic neighbourhood with bush all around so I’ve always had a feeling of belonging to nature.
+I grew up in an idyllic neighborhood with bush all around so I’ve always had a feeling of belonging to nature.

 After returning to Australia from Malaysia with four children I got involved with a local environment group and learned about waste and how recycling doesn’t work.